Andreas Blau

-Andreas Blau is a German flutist.
+Andreas Blau is a German classical flutist.
 He is a former principal flutist of the Berlin Philharmonic.

 Early life

 Blau's father was a violinist with the Berlin Philharmonic, joining the orchestra in 1948, a year before Andreas was born.
 Blau auditioned for principal flute and joined the orchestra at the age of 20 after brief studies at the Hochschule für Musik in Berlin, the Salzburg Mozarteum, and in the United States, also receiving several international awards.

 Career

 Performing

 As a soloist, he performed under Herbert von Karajan, David Oistrach, Yehudi Menuhin, Claudio Abbado, and Sir Simon Rattle.

 He is the founder and director of The 14 Berlin Flutes, an ensemble formed in 1996 composed entirely of flute players from various Berlin orchestras.
 The ensemble plays various instruments in the flute family, ranging from the piccolo to the contrabass flute.

 Blau was the principal flute of the Berlin Philharmonic since 1969 before retiring in June 2015 after 46 years.
 He was succeeded by Mathieu Dufour from the Chicago Symphony.